 Implement in shared web hosting

-If your website is hosted on shared web hosting, you can’t modify httpd.conf file.
-You can implement this setting by adding following line in .htaccess file.
+If your website is hosted on shared web hosting, you will not be able to modify httpd.conf file directly.
+However, you can implement this setting by adding the following line in .htaccess file.

 Header append X-FRAME-OPTIONS "SAMEORIGIN"

 In order to view Response headers, you can use any web developer tool and you can also use an online tool – Header Checker to verify.